 4. Check the installation folder of NNMi.

 The installation folder of NNMi is used during its installation.
 The default folders are as follows:

-- For the program: C:\Program Files (x86)\Hitachi\Cm2NNMi\

-- For data: C:\ProgramData\Hitachi\Cm2NNMi\

-- 5. Check the installation folder of SSO.
+- For the program: C:\Program Files (x86)\Hitachi\Cm2NNMi\ - For data: C:\ProgramData\Hitachi\Cm2NNMi\ - 5.
+Consider the NNMi system account password.